keras-team/keras-io/guides/md/keras_core/migration_guide_tf_keras_3_0.md

-# Migration guide : Tensorflow to Keras 3.0
+# Migration guide : TensorFlow-only Keras 2 code to multi-backend Keras 3

 **Author:** [Divyashree Sreepathihalli](https://github.com/divyashreepathihalli)<br>
 **Date created:** 2023/10/23<br>
 **Last modified:** 2023/10/30<br>
-**Description:** Instructions on migrating your TensorFlow code to Keras 3.0.
+**Description:** Instructions on migrating your Keras 2 code to multi-backend Keras 3.

 <img class="k-inline-icon" src="https://colab.research.google.com/img/colab_favicon.ico"/> [**View in Colab**](https://colab.research.google.com/github/keras-team/keras-io/blob/master/guides/ipynb/keras_core/migration_guide_tf_keras_3_0.ipynb)  <span class="k-dot">•</span><img class="k-inline-icon" src="https://github.com/favicon.ico"/> [**GitHub source**](https://github.com/keras-team/keras-io/blob/master/guides/keras_core/migration_guide_tf_keras_3_0.py)

-This guide will help you migrate code from TensorFlow 2.x to keras 3.0.
+This guide will help you migrate TensorFlow-only Keras 2 code to multi-backend Keras 3 code.
 The overhead for the migration is minimal.
-But once you have migrated you can run Keras workflows on top of arbitrary frameworks — starting with TensorFlow, JAX, and PyTorch.
+But once you have migrated you can run Keras workflows on top of either JAX, TensorFlow, or PyTorch.

-Keras 3.0 is also a drop-in replacement for `tf.keras`, with near-full backwards compatibility with `tf.keras` code when using the TensorFlow backend.
-In the vast majority of cases you can just start importing it via `import keras` in place of `from tensorflow import keras` and your existing code will run with no issue — and generally with slightly improved performance, thanks to XLA compilation.
+Keras 3 is intended to be a drop-in replacement for Keras 2 when using the TensorFlow backend, with near-full backwards compatibility with `tf.keras` code when using the TensorFlow backend.
+In most cases you can just start importing it via `import keras` in place of `from tensorflow import keras` and your existing code will run with no issue — and generally with slightly improved performance, thanks to XLA compilation.

 Commonly encountered issues and frequently asked questions can be located in the following links.